theupdateframework/taps/tap4.md

 All metadata files would be stored under the "metadata" directory.
 This directory would contain at least four files, one for each top-level role: root.json, timestamp.json, snapshot.json, and targets.json.
-This directory may also contain a "delegations" subdirectory.
-This subdirectory would contain only the metadata files for all delegated targets roles.
+This directory may also contain a "delegations" subdirectory, which would hold only the metadata files for all delegated targets roles.
 Separating the metadata files for the top-level roles from all delegated targets roles prevents a delegated targets role from accidentally overwriting